Mandatory for all developments unless it is classified Exempt Development.

 A construction certificate lapses at the same time as the development consent issued for the proposal, after five years.

-A PCA must be nominated prior to commencement of works if your building works are subject to a Construction Certificate or a Complying Development Certificate.
+A Principal Certifier must be nominated prior to commencement of works if your building works are subject to a Construction Certificate or a Complying Development Certificate.

-The role of a PCA is to undertake critical stage inspections of the building work in accordance with Section 162A of the Environmental Planning and Assessment Regulation 2000.
+The role of a Principal Certifier is to undertake critical stage inspections of the building work in accordance with Section 162A of the Environmental Planning and Assessment Regulation 2000.

-Council can fulfil the role of a PCA.
-To appoint Council as the Principal Certifying Authority for your building work, please complete the forms below and return them to Council.
+Council can fulfil the role of a Principal Certifier.
+To appoint Council as the Principal Certifier for your building work, please complete the forms below and return them to Council.